nara-l/ud036_StarterCode/README.md

 # README #
 ## Movie Trailer Website
- This code generates a static web page allowing visitors to browse and watch their favorite movies in a box art imagery.
+ This code generates a static web page allowing visitors to browse and watch their favorite movie trailers in a box art imagery.
 ### Project as requirement to complete Udacity full stack developer course.
 Source code for a Movie Trailer website.